 Dead and dying trees pose a threat to patrons and property and should be removed as soon as possible.
 Dublin City Code requires the replacement of dead and dying trees on commercial properties.
 However, trees do not need to be replaced until the next growing season regardless of when the tree is removed.
 Arrangements can be made to spread out replacements over several planting seasons if necessary.
 Some trees may not need to be replaced depending on its location on the property.

-If you have ash trees on your property or if you have any questions about other trees on your property, contact Brian Martin, Zoning Inspector, at 614.410.4660 or email@example.com.
+If you have ash trees on your property, contact Brian Martin, Zoning Inspector, at 614.410.4660 or firstname.lastname@example.org.
 For more information, visit www.emeraldashborer.info.

 What can residents do?